black-sliver/PopTracker/doc/PACKS.md

 * `:SetOverlayAlign(string)`: set overlay alignment to "left", "center" or "right", only available in PopTracker, since 0.25.9
 * `.Owner`: returns empty table at the moment for compatibility reasons, since 0.18.2
 * `.Type`: gets the type of the item as string (always "custom"), since 0.23.0
+* `.IgnoreUserInput`: disables state/stage changes when clicking the item, since 0.26.2

 *Probably more to come.*